o3de/o3de.org/content/docs/atom-guide/setup/installing-atom.md

     *Note: You might encounter a few shader errors — this is a known issue and can be safely ignored.*

-    *Note: You might encounter a crash when attempting to run a sample in BaseViewer while the Asset Processor is still building.*
+    *Note: Avoid running a sample in BaseViewer while the Asset Processor is still building.
+The application might crash.*

-10. Run *BaseViewerStandalone* from the *../dev/mac_xcode/bin/profile/* folder.
+10. Run *BaseViewerStandalone* from the folder *../dev/mac_xcode/bin/profile/*.

 11. Test out the various RHI, RPI, and Feature samples.